Loyola Ramblers: Conference affiliation history

 Loyola Chicago was a charter member of the Midwestern City Conference when it was established on June 16, 1979.
 The intercollegiate athletic circuit eventually rebranded twice, first as the Midwestern Collegiate Conference in 1985 and then the Horizon League on June 4, 2001.
 The university announced on April 12, 2013, that it was leaving the Horizon League to replace Creighton as the tenth member of the Missouri Valley Conference (MVC) beginning 2 1/2 months later on July 1.

 Prior to the conclusion of its nine years in the MVC, the Ramblers were accepted by the Atlantic 10 Conference (A-10) on November 16, 2021, as its 15th member beginning July 1, 2022.
-The women's golf team competes in the Metro Atlantic Athletic Conference (MAAC).
+The Ramblers' women's golf team competed as associate member of the Metro Atlantic Athletic Conference (MAAC) 2022-2024, until the A-10 began sponsoring the sport in the 2024-2025 season.

+The men's volleyball team has been a member of the Midwestern Intercollegiate Volleyball Association (MIVA) since adding the sport in 1996.